x3ric/octobot/README.md

 <pre>
-follow [username] — Follow all followers of the specified user. followers — Show your follower count. unfollow — Unfollow all users.
+follow [username] — Follow all followers of the specified user. unfollow — Unfollow who do not follow back. following — Shows count of users you follow. followers — Show count of your followers.
 </pre>

 <br>